cujojs/rest/CONTRIBUTING.md

-_Have something you'd like to contribute to the framework?
-We welcome pull requests, but ask that you carefully read this document first to understand how best to submit them; what kind of changes are likely to be accepted; and what to expect from the Spring team when evaluating your submission._
+_Thanks for your interest in rest.js.
+Have something you'd like to contribute?
+We welcome pull requests, but ask that you read this document first to understand how best to submit them; what kind of changes are likely to be accepted; and what to expect from the team when evaluating your submission._

 _Please refer back to this document as a checklist before issuing any pull request; this will save time for everyone!_